Organic Cotton Certifications - Which Is Best?

 The USDA Organic certification is another well-known label from the US.
 It’s a certification used on a wide range of organic products.
 When it comes to textiles, the USDA states that the product can only be labelled USDA Organic when the finished product is produced in compliance with the third-party National Organic Program (NOP) regulations.
 The percentage of organic content must also be specified.

 But the NOP regulations are not applicable for many textile products that use complex inputs, meaning this label is often unachievable.
-And because of that big shortcoming, the USDA has also ok’d the GOTS certification to be used to label organic textiles in the United States.
+And because of that big shortcoming, the USDA has also approved the GOTS certification to be used to label organic textiles in the United States.

 When used to certify textiles, this label only looks at the raw agricultural fibre used, such as the cotton seed.
 The cotton crop is required to be non-GMO and free of synthetic fertilisers or pesticides.
 But it doesn’t certify the ensuing process that leads to the end-garment, or product.
 Manufacturers can still use dyes or harsh chemicals in the process.